Modeling and interpolation of the ambient magnetic field by Gaussian processes: Experiments

 We used a robot for collecting the data.
 The robot was built on a DiddyBorg (PiBorg Inc., UK, \mbox{\url{http://www.piborg.org}}) robotics board, controlled by a Raspberry Pi~2 (model~B) single-board computer (Raspberry Pi Foundation, UK, \mbox{\url{http://www.raspberrypi.org}}).
 For this example, we controlled the robot over Bluetooth with a joystick.

 The robot was equipped with a 9-dof MPU-9150 Invensense IMU unit that was sampled at 50~Hz.
 The data were collected and stored internally on the Raspberry Pi.
-For additional validation, a Trivisio Colibri wireless IMU (TRIVISIO Prototyping GmbH, \mbox{\url{http://www.trivisio.com/}}), sampled at 100~Hz, and a Google Nexus~5 smartphone (AKM AK8963 3-axis magnetometer), sampled at 50~Hz, were also mounted on the robot for checking the quality of the Invensense IMU data.
+For additional validation, a Trivisio Colibri wireless IMU (TRIVISIO Prototyping GmbH, \mbox{\url{http://www.trivisio.com}}), sampled at 100~Hz, and a Google Nexus~5 smartphone (AKM AK8963 3-axis magnetometer), sampled at 50~Hz, were also mounted on the robot for checking the quality of the Invensense IMU data and ensure the repeatability of the experiment.
 To reduce disturbances caused by the robot, the sensors were mounted on an approximately 20~cm thick layer of Styrofoam.
 During post-processing the data, the sensor positions and alignments on the robot were corrected for.

-High-accuracy location and orientation reference measurements were provided through the use of the Vicon (Vicon Motion Systems Ltd., UK, \mbox{\url{http://www.vicon.com}}) real-time tracking system courtesy of the UAS Technologies Lab, Artificial Intelligence and Integrated Computer Systems Division (AIICS) at the Department of Computer and Information Science (IDA), Link{\"o}ping University, Sweden.
+High-accuracy location and orientation reference measurements were provided through the use of a Vicon real-time tracking system.
 The location measurements could alternatively be recovered by odometry and heading information provided by the robot, but the interest in this experiment was rather to focus on the interpolation of the magnetic field, not the path estimation.

 The task was to map the magnetic field inside a marked region roughly 6~m $\times$ 6~m in size.
 The size of the region was limited by the field of view of the Vicon system.
 The magnetometers were calibrated in the beginning of the measurement session by rotating the robot around all of its axes.
 A standard spherical calibration approach was used.
 Due to limits in acquisition length of the Vicon system, we captured the data in parts, each roughly three minutes in length.
 The magnetic environment remained unchanged for the first five data sets (paths shown in Figs.~\ref{fig:robot-updates-1}--\ref{fig:robot-updates-5}), and later on changes in the field were initiated by bringing in large metallic toolbox shelves.